Petar Ičko: Biography

 He was of Aromanian descent, born in the village of Katranitsa, at the time in the Ottoman Empire (today Pyrgoi, Greece), a place with developed merchant traditions.
 He resettled to the north, managing his own commercial business, and was employed as a dragoman in Ottoman diplomatic missions in Berlin and probably in Vienna.
 Settling in Ottoman Belgrade towards the end of the 18th century, he became an affluent merchant.
 He closely collaborated with the Vizier of the Pashaluk of Belgrade, Hadži Mustafa Pasha, and according to some sources both of them were members of one Masonic Lodge.
 After the return to power of the renegade Janissaries (Dahije), he was forced in 1802 to move to Zemun, at that time a Habsburg Military Frontier town.
 After the outbreak of the First Serbian Uprising (1804), he began supporting and working with the Serbian rebels led by Karađorđe.
 He rendered them some valuable advice thanks to his diplomatic and trade skills.
-The rebel leaders sent him as their representative in Constantinople where he managed to obtain for them a favourable peace treaty, known as "Ičko's Peace".
+The rebel leaders sent him as their representative to Constantinople where he managed to obtain for them a favourable peace treaty, known as "Ičko's Peace".
 He returned and lived in Belgrade as an honorary citizen, but died there soon after, on 5 May 1808, probably poisoned.